aws/s2n-tls/tests/cbmc/README.md

 =========================

-This directory contains automated proofs of the memory safety of various parts of the amazon:FreeRTOS codebase.
+This directory contains automated proofs of the memory safety of various parts of the s2n codebase.
 A continuous integration system validates every pull request posted to the repository against these proofs, and developers can also run the proofs on their local machines.